Safest Teeth Whiteners

 The safest ways to whiten your teeth explained

-Tooth decay pain can happen at any time.
 Anyone who has experienced tooth decay pain understands how uncomfortable and stressful it can be.
-Fortunately, modern dentistry allows dentists to quickly treat and repair your tooth to get your oral health in optimal condition.
+Fortunately, modern dentistry allows dentists to act quickly and restore your oral health to optimal condition.

-The process of tooth decay begins when plaque bacteria use food debris left behind on your teeth to create an acid.
-The acid weakens tooth enamel and leads to a small hole in your tooth called a cavity.
-The longer tooth decay is left untreated, the easier it can spread to the inner layers of the tooth, which eventually leads to sensitivity and pain.
+The longer tooth decay is left untreated, the easier it can spread to the inner layers of the tooth.
+This is what eventually leads to sensitivity and pain.